NethServer/ns8-docs/nethvoice.rst

 On this page, some parameters inherited from all models can also be modified using the :guilabel:`Default Settings`.
 These parameters include ``Encryption`` and ``PBX Address``, already set during the initial configuration process as explained in :ref:`wizard-devices`.

-Depending on the features specific to the model, panels and options described in :ref:wizard-provisioning-section may be available.
+Depending on the features specific to the model, panels and options described in :ref:`wizard-provisioning-section` may be available.

-.. _wizard-configurazioni:
+.. _wizard-configurations:

 Configurations
 ==============